KELSI BREEN, OUTREACH COORDINATOR

 Jenna began interning at Chimpanzee Sanctuary Northwest in 2019 when she moved to Washington for the Primate Behavior MS program at Central Washington University.
 During her graduate program, Jenna also completed an internship at Fauna Foundation in Canada.
 Following her time at CWU, Jenna began working as a full-time chimpanzee caregiver at Center for Great Apes in Florida.
 She has since returned to be a caregiver at Chimpanzee Sanctuary Northwest and couldn’t be happier!

-ANNA WALLACE, CHIMP HOUSE MANAGER
+ANNA WALLACE, VOLUNTEER MANAGER

 Anna Wallace has been working with chimpanzees since 2007.
 She was a chimpanzee caregiver intern for four years at the Chimpanzee and Human Communication Institute on the campus of Central Washington University.
 She graduated in 2011 with two Bachelors degrees, one in Psychology and one in Primate Behavior and Ecology, with a minor in Political Science.
 Shortly after graduating, she completed an internship with the Oregon Zoo Primate Department and was then hired on at the Fauna Foundation in Quebec.
 She spent three years at the Canadian sanctuary as chimpanzee, monkey, and farm animal caregiver.
 At Chimpanzee Sanctuary Northwest Anna coordinates the volunteer and intern programs.